EbulfezMahmudzade/EbulfezMahmudzade/README.md

 <img src="https://www.animatedimages.org/data/media/562/animated-line-image-0184.gif" width="1920" />
 <h2 align="center">🎤About Me</h2>

 A meticulous and detail-oriented SDET with extensive experience in manual and automated testing for web-based and mobile applications.
 Proficient in Java, Selenium, TestNG, Cucumber BDD, Maven, JUnit, Jenkins, Postman, and Rest Assured.
-Skilled in database testing with MySQL and JDBC and well-versed in version control tools such as Git/GitHub.
-A former accountant with strong analytical and problem-solving skills, leveraging expertise in financial systems and processes to streamline workflows and ensure accuracy in Agile/Scrum environments.
+Skilled in database testing with
+MySQL and JDBC and well-versed in version control tools such as Git/GitHub.
+A former accountant with strong analytical and problem-sol ving skills, leveraging expertise in financial systems and processes to streamline workflows and ensure accuracy in Agile/Scrum enviro nments.
 Brings exceptional attention to detail and a deep understanding of regulatory and compliance requirements to the IT field.
 <img src="https://www.animatedimages.org/data/media/562/animated-line-image-0184.gif" width="1920" />

 <h2><p align="center">🧰Technologies and Tools</p></h2>